 The decision John Ellis and Fox made to declare Bush the winner in 2000 came after, by some unexplained process, 16,022 votes were subtracted from Gore and 4000 false votes added to Bush.
 This particular problem was later caught and corrected, but by then the PR pendulum had swung irrevocably toward Dubya – and you have to wonder how many other such aberrations were not caught.
 That is, you have to wonder unless you’re a journalist.
 Out of hundreds of such jaw-dropping irregularities that have popped up since “black box” voting became the vogue, we’re not aware of a single one that helped a Democratic candidate.
 Shh!
 Don’t alert the media.

 During the 2004 presidential campaign, Wally O’Dell, the chairman of the board and CEO of Diebold, campaigned, donated and fund-raised vigorously for George W. Bush.
 And in a fund-raising letter, he stated that he was committed to “helping Ohio deliver its electoral votes to the President”.
 This comment, of course, set off a media firestorm – nah, just kidding.
+Not newsworthy.
 And deliver he did, by whatever means.
 Ohio (where Diebold was headquartered) was the pivotal state in 2004 as Florida had been in 2000, and the results, while not as close, were perhaps even more suspicious.
 But no more newsworthy.